 - The Facility's 1982 modification of the WUP changed the previous limited annual average withdrawals from 5.0 mgd to 8.2 mgd (12.7 cfs), with the maximum daily withdrawal from 18 mgd to 22 mgd, which was limited by the Facility's physical ability to withdraw water from the river (which was 22 mgd or 34.0 cfs).
-Monthly individual low flow Peace River at Arcadia cutoffs were determined based on the previous 20 years of USGS flow data.
-As a result, the individual monthly low flow cutoffs changed from a previous range of 91 to 664 cfs to a new range with a low of 64.6 mgd (100 cfs) in April and May to a high of 429.2 mgd (664 cfs) in September. - In October 1988, the Water Use Permit renewal limited withdrawals to ten percent of the previous day flow as measured at the USGS Peace River at Arcadia gage, up to the limit of 34.0 cfs per day (which matched the pumping capacity of the river intake facility at the time).
-The low flow cutoffs during the period from 1989 to 1995 were 130 cfs during the months of June through February, and then 100 cfs during the March through May spring dry season. - The 20-year 1996 Water Use Permit renewal increased the low flow cutoff to 130 cfs year round, while concurrently raising the maximum withdrawal capacity to 90 mgd (139)
+Monthly individual low flow Peace River at Arcadia cutoffs were determined based on the previous 20 years of USGS average flow data.
+As a result, the individual monthly low flow cutoffs changed from a previous range of 91 to 664 cfs to a new range with a low of 100 cfs in April and May to a high of 664 cfs in September. - In October 1988, the Water Use Permit renewal limited withdrawals to ten percent of the previous day flow as measured at the USGS Peace River at Arcadia gage, up to the limit of 34.0 cfs (22 mgd) per day (which matched the pumping capacity of the river intake facility at the time).
+The low flow cutoffs during the period from 1989 to 1995 were 130 cfs during the months of June through February, and then 100 cfs during the March through May spring dry season. - The 20-year 1996 Water Use Permit renewal increased the low flow cutoff to 130 cfs year round, while concurrently raising the maximum withdrawal capacity to 90 mgd (139 cfs).

-- cfs).
 The 1996 permit renewal retained the ten percent withdrawal limit established under the previous October 1988 permit.
-The Authority's intent was to increase the Facility's treatment capacity to capture a greater portion of the full permitted ten percent withdrawal under higher flow conditions, thus increasing the Facility's reliability with the ability to withdraw and store excess amounts of water above actual daily demands. - In April 2011, the Authority's withdrawal schedule was revised, following the District's adoption of Minimum Flow and Level (MFL) criteria for the lower Peace River.
+The Authority's permitted increase with the maximum river withdrawal and the completion of the Peace River Option expansion in 2001 both contributed to the intent to increase the Facility's treatment capacity, meet increased public demand and allow the capture of a greater portion of the full permitted ten percent withdrawal under higher flow conditions, and increased the Facility's reliability with the ability to withdraw and store excess amounts of water above actual daily demands. - In April 2011, the Authority's withdrawal schedule was revised, following the District's adoption of Minimum Flow and Level (MFL) criteria for the lower Peace River.
 This permit revision also included a change where the daily river flows were combined to include flows from PR @ Arcadia, Joshua Creek and Horse Creek.
 This change provides approximately the same annual total quantities of water with a higher rate of reliability, by greater utilization of higher summer wet-season flows through making use of the Facility's 2009 major expansions of both river intake and off-stream storage capacities.